reidhtaylor/reidhtaylor_portfolio/README.md

 codifying underwriting logic into a rules engine, the application evaluates each file and automatically approves or rejects loans, providing clear audit trails and configurable UI options for selecting the appropriate income method.
+## Highlighted Skills
+  - Python
+  - SQL
+  - Underwriting
+  - Mortgage Loans
-## Highlighted Skills - Python, SQL, Underwriting, Mortgage Loans, Analyzing Tax Documents
+  - Analyzing Tax Documents